BERWICK RESTAURANTS WANT SNOWMOBILERS TO ENJOY THEIR ESTABLISHMENTS.

 KELLOCK’S RESTAURANT and UNION STREET are each offering 15% off food purchases for snowmobilers who arrive in town by sled and have their paperwork showing they have a valid 2018 SANS Permit.

-The Annapolis Valley Ridge Runners were featured on CTV Morning Live Feb 10th.
+The Annapolis Valley Ridge Runners were featured on CTV Morning Live a couple years back.
 Thank you to Club Members, Andrew Johnson, Pat Burke, Ivan Hiltz, David Jones and Albert Coffill on Sleds and Mike Chute for bringing the Groomer.
 We all enjoyed hosting Cyril and cameraperson Heather from CTV.
 Thank you to Judy Rafuse from the Annapolis Valley Chamber of Commerce for making the arrangements.